LanzLagman/API-LLM-NoteTaker/README.md

 # API-LLM-NoteTaker
- A set of Python classes that use LLMs via OpenAI's APIs for transcribing and summarizing the contents of an input audio or video file.
+ A series of Python classes for transcribing and summarizing audio and video files using LLMs via APIs, specifically OpenAI.